 The Proletariat

-“People are always telling us to smile onstage,” said Peter Bevilacqua, bassist for the Proletariat.
-“But we’re serious.
+“People are always telling us to smile onstage,” said Peter Bevilacqua, bassist for The Proletariat.
+“But we’re very serious.
 We believe so much in what we’re doing.”
+Why smile when it’s more fun to sneer?

 With plenty of buzz now surrounding them, the group issued a seven-song demo named Distortion.
-This was followed by inclusion on Modern Method’s 1982 landmark punk compilation This is Boston, Not L.A.
-One year later, the Proletariat delivered its first album, Soma Holiday, named for the drug-fueled escapes from modern life in Aldous Huxley’s Brave New World.
-The album bristled with knife-sharp guitar riffs, frenzied tempos, and caustic lyrics (from “Purge”: “Your right to freedom of speech / Depends on what you have to say”).
+This was followed by inclusion on Modern Method’s 1982 landmark punk compilation This is Boston, Not L.A. and in 1983 the band cut their first album, Soma Holiday (named after the drug-fueled escapes from modern life in Aldous Huxley’s Brave New World).
+The disc bristled with knife-sharp guitar riffs, frenzied tempo, and caustic lyrics in songs like “Purge” (“Your right to freedom of speech / Depends on what you have to say”).

-However, by the time of Indifference’s release, the original lineup had disintegrated, as Michaels and McKnight left the band.
+By the time of Indifference’s release, the original lineup had disintegrated, with Michaels and McKnight having left.
 Laurel Bowman and Steve Welch were brought on board to sing and play drums, but after only two shows with the new pair, the group disbanded.
+In 1995, Brown, Michaels and Bevilacqua formed Churn; the band recorded a five-song EP, Heated Couplings in the Sun, before breaking up in ’97.

 (by Ryan Foley)